mackertd/GeoSpatial/README.md

-# GeoSpatial
+# R Geo Spatial Examples

-R GeoSpatial Examples
+This repository contains a range of geospatial examples that I either adpated from other examples or created.